Discover Eguisheim – Alsace’s Picture-Perfect Village of Storks and Vineyards

 Popes and storks

-Eguisheim is perhaps best known in French history as the birthplace of Pope Leo IX and in the center of the village the Chรขteau Saint-Lรฉon remains as a memorial to him.
-The castle is not large, but has a beautiful tower with the shiny, patterned mosaic that you often find on the roofs of Burgundy.
-On the castle's roof you will find the village's now most famous residents.
+Eguisheim is perhaps best known in French history as the birthplace of Pope Leo IX, and in the middle of the village, the Château Saint-Léon remains as a memorial to him.
+The castle is not large, but it has a beautiful tower with the shiny, patterned mosaic that you often find on the roofs of Burgundy.
+On the roof of the castle you will find the village's most famous inhabitants.
 The storks.
-On every other roof, the big birds spread their wings and look down on the village.
-Everywhere in Alsace you can find these impressive birds, but it is probably here in Eguisheim that I have seen the most storks in one and the same village.
+On every other roof, the large birds spread their wings and look down over the village.
+You can find these impressive birds everywhere in Alsace, but it is probably here in Eguisheim that I have seen the most storks in one and the same village.

 It clatters like clogs on a hard floor as the storks play for each other with their big beaks in the sunset.
 The echo propagates in the narrow alleys and causes more storks to join in the symphony.
 A few storks start squabbling on a roof.
 Storks mate for life and unwanted suitors are not accepted without a fight.